horseeyephil/ReactGradientCarousel/README.md

 **customStyling**: An style object to provide for custom CSS attributes for the button.
 If not provided, a default setting will be used.
 Note: a borderColor property may be specified in order to overwrite the colorTheme prop and provide a border that is different than the gradient theme

+**clickMode**: A number to specify the amount of iterations to animate once button is clicked.
+The button will no longer play on hover with this prop.

 ```javascript